tiramon/du_pipe_distance_widget/README.md

 ### links

-The programming board must be linked to the core.
+The programming board must be linked to the core, slot must be renamed to 'core'.

 ### installing the script